abuzer1234/abuzer1234/README.md

 - 💞️ I’m looking to collaborate on DeFi, Blockchain, Game development...
 (I am betting on more than one horse, and if my efforts give 'fruit', I will change my name from Cenk Gumus to Bill Gates,jr.  - by the way, I admire Mr.Gates very much).

-- 📫 How to reach me :     you can e-mail me at pikachu_p@aol.com ,  text me or call me at +905548813305 (I would rather choose to be text on this number because the sound quality on my side is very low), and
+- 📫 How to reach me :     you can e-mail me at pikachu_p@aol.com ,  text me or call me at +905548813305 (I would rather choose to be text on this number because the sound quality on my side is very low), and    whatsapp: +905449086486  (I would check this when it is about 10:00 am in New York).